Dr. Magda Pieniążek

 The archaeological evaluation is supplemented by scientific analyses: the samples that were taken in the course of the new excavations are mainly targeted.
 These are samples of objects made of copper and bronze (jewelry and tools), marble (vessels, idols, etc.) and faience (discs, beads, and a mace head).

-On the basis of the archaeological and scientific analyses, further studies will be carried out in the second phase of the project, in which both finds from the new excavations and selected significant old finds will again be used.
+On the basis of the archaeological and scientific analyses, further studies will be carried out in the second phase of the project, in which both objects from the new excavations and selected significant old finds will again be used.
 Among other things, the structure and importance of textile production, metallurgy and lapidary will be examined.
-The development of these technologies will be investigated diachronically for all periods and phases of the Early Bronze Age, as well as in comparison to similar studies already completed on the finds of the second millennium.
+The development of these technologies will be investigated diachronically for all periods and phases of the Early Bronze Age, as well as in comparison to similar studies already completed on the objects of the second millennium.
 Furthermore, the position of Troy in the transfer of technology and style, as well as the course of communication routes and exchange networks between Anatolia, the Aegean and the Balkans, will be discussed from a diachronic perspective.
 In the final phase of the work the role of the foreign contacts as well as production mentioned above will be discussed in the context of social changes during the Early and Middle Bronze Age.